souravmishra-msft/B2CEmbeddedSigninMSAL/README.md

 ### Step 8: Run the sample

-1. To locally run the sample, you can use `npm run start`.
+1. To locally run the sample, you can use `npm run start` or in dev environment you can use `npm run start-dev`.
 1. You can also upload this sample as an App Service and configure the App Service to use HTTPS.
 1. If you don't have an account registered on the **Azure AD B2C** used in this sample, follow the sign up process.
 Otherwise, input the email and password for your account and click on **Sign in**.